 All borrowings are initially recognised at fair value of the consideration received, less directly attributable transaction costs.
-The measurement basis subsequent to initial recognition depends on whether Cohuna District Hospital has categorised its liability as either 'financial liabilities designated at fair value through profit or loss', or financial liabilities at 'amortised cost'.
+The measurement basis subsequent to initial recognition depends on whether Cohuna District Hospital has categorised its liability as financial liabilities at 'amortised cost'.